SaintLucifur/cse15l-lab-reports/lab-report-4.md

 // more output ...
 ```

 * This command option will ignore uppercase and lowercase, and output them all.
+That's why when I search for "why", both "Why" and "why" show up.